actions/attest-build-provenance/README.md

    ```

    The `id-token` permission gives the action the ability to mint the OIDC token
-   permission is necessary to persist the attestation.
+   permission, which is necessary to persist the attestation.
 The `attestations`
    permission is necessary to persist the attestation.

 1. Add the following to your workflow after your artifact has been built: